newrelic/demo-catalog/tutorials/README.md

 ## Getting started before following the tutorials

-[Follow our Getting Started guide](GETTING_STARTED.md) to get the demo-deployer setup first!
+If you have not got the demo-deployer setup please follow our [getting started guide](/GETTING_STARTED.md) and get your [AWS credentials setup](https://github.com/newrelic/demo-deployer/blob/main/documentation/user_config/aws.md) before working through this tutorial.

 # Tutorials : How to build a demo